mauroIstat/CsPro2Sql/README.md

 ## Installation

-CsPro2Sql is simple to install: all you need is to download the `CsPro2Sql` folder.
+CsPro2Sql is simple to install: all you need is to download and unzip the `CsPro2Sql.zip`.
 Depending on your system execute from the command line `CsPro2Sql.bat` or `CsPro2Sql.sh`.

 ## Usage